surafeltilahun/Azure-Machine-Learning-Study-Material/AML.md

 Ingest data from technologies such as Kafka and Flume to ingest data in real-time
 3. Machine Learning
 Contains number of libraries that enables a Data Scientist to perform machine learning.

+# What is Azure Machine Learning

+A platform for operating machine learning workloads in the cloud.